Picture credit from Freepik.com

 Stock pledge refers to the transfer of stocks against a debt, in order to obtain funds from financial institutions.
 This type of financing has a higher requirement for the liquidity and pricing level of the stock, therefore is more commonly used by public companies.

-However, small medium can also copy the model, use equity as a guarantee to obtain a loan or production equipment to expand the business and overcome capital shortage.
+However, SMEs can also copy the model, using equity as a guarantee to obtain a loan or production equipment to expand the business and overcome capital shortage.

 Company A lacks the production equipment or cashflow for the operation of the company, so it proposed a stock pledge financing plan to capital provider, company B, asking for funding to purchase production equipment for production;